Warpdrive (Ruff Kut Bizness Edit)

 19>>

-Just before dawn he came down on a joint and brushed his teeth.
+Just before dawn he descended on a blunt and brushed his teeth.
 He caught his face in the mirror, something he best avoided on nights like these, was trapped for a time in his own reflection... all five and a half of them.
 He punched a crack in the glass and asked the DJ to put something happier on.

 MARGARET POLISHED A RECALCITRANT tea stain on the counter.
-A customer was studying a petunia
+Meanwhile, a recalcitrant customer was inspecting a petunia

-pastische hanging on the wall.
+pastische hung on the wall.
 Outside there was a typically Lambeth North pastiche of rain and

 raggamuffin.